 - drivers and escorts on school transport

 How does this new system affect the school/college Covid-19 risk assessment?

-Does the requirement for schools and colleges to maintain a voluntary approach to the delivery of testing also extends to support staff working with secondary aged students who may be more likely than other staff to be asked to assist?
+Does the requirement for schools and colleges to maintain a voluntary approach to the delivery of testing also extend to support staff working with secondary aged students who may be more likely than other staff to be asked to assist?

 Yes.
-Many support staff will have, as part of their job description, the requirement to administer medication to pupils, but that expectation must not be extended to cover mandated involvement in the new Covid-19 testing programme.
+Many support staff will have, as part of their job description, the requirement to administer medication to pupils, but that expectation should not be extended without agreement to cover involvement in the new Covid-19 testing programme.

 How do supply staff fit in to the testing plan?

-If they are on long term assignments in either primary or secondary settings, they should be included in the testing arrangements for all staff.
-When working on a daily basis, they could be offered testing on arrival and on subsequent days.
-This arrangement would offer more protection than no testing.
-Where positive tests are picked up, we would expect that supply staff continue to be paid for the assignment.
+If they are on long term assignments in either primary or secondary settings, they should be included in the twice-weekly home testing arrangements for all staff.
+When working on a daily basis, they should still be offered twice-weekly testing either by the school, the employment agency or the local council.
+Where they test positive, we would expect that supply staff continue to be paid for the assignment.

 How should testing operate on multiple sites?

 Arrangements should be part of a revised risk assessment.
 Additional movement between sites for testing purposes will lead to more mixing and more likelihood of infection.
 Where possible, a testing facility could be established on each site with staff and students always remaining on the same site, including FE students who may also be spending time at employer workplaces.

 If the answer to your question is not covered above, the DfE has published a set of FAQs on the testing programme.
 Information on funding and delivery arrangements and other matters can be found on the rapid testing sharing platform.